KwabinaIverson/Nananom/README.md

 # Frontend URL (for CORS, if frontend is on a different domain/port)
 FRONTEND_URL="http://localhost:3000" # Example for a React app on port 3000

-Customize: Update BASE_URL, database credentials, JWT_SECRET_KEY, and FRONTEND_URL to match your local setup.
+Customize: Update BASE_URL, database credentials, JWT_SECRET_KEY, and FRONTEND_URL to match your local development environment. ✏️

 4. Install Composer Dependencies
 Open your terminal or command prompt, navigate to the project root (nananom-farms-backend/), and run:

 composer install

-This will download all required PHP libraries and generate the vendor/autoload.php file.
+This command will download all required PHP libraries and generate the vendor/autoload.php file, which is essential for your application to find its classes. ⬇️

 5. Web Server Configuration
 XAMPP/WAMP/MAMP: